-It was Deja vu on Saturday evening.
+It was deja vu on Saturday evening.
 Texas appeared to be the 2012 team it didn’t want to be.

-Diaz’s defense has faced criticism in the past for not being able to stop the run game, and the unit struggled mightily once again Saturday night.
+Diaz’s defense has faced criticism in the past for not being able to stop the run game, and the unit struggled once again Saturday night.
 Hill ran over Texas’ defense, recording 259 rushing yards — the second most yards in a single game in BYU history.

 “They got after us,” Diaz said.
 “They outplayed us.
 The quarterback obviously was the difference in the game.
 We just could not execute getting stops.
 Very disappointing.”